-The research mainly depends on laboratory tests to reach an acceptable amount of only crushed glass wastes by adding only these percentages of crushed glass wastes (0%, 5%, 10%, 15%, and 20%) by the expansive soil weight to the expansive soil as well as to reach an acceptable amount of only lime by adding only these percentages of lime (0%, 2%, 4%, 6%, and 8%) by the expansive soil weight to expansive soil.
-Experiments of Atterberg limits, standard Procter test, and swelling pressure were carried out on expansive soil taken from Al-Kawamil city, Sohag region before being treated as well, as those tests were performed on expansive soil after being treated only with crushed glass wastes and on expansive soil after being treated only with lime, aims at studying the effects of adding only the crushed glass wastes to the expansive soil and the effect of adding only lime to the expansive soil on consistency properties (Atterberg limits), compaction characteristics and the swelling pressure of the studied expansive soil.
+The research mainly depends on laboratory tests to reach an acceptable amount of crushed glass wastes by adding these percentage of crushed glass wastes (5-10-15-20)% by weight to expansive soil as well as to reach an acceptable amount of lime by adding these percentage of lime (2-4-6-8)% by weight to expansive soil.
+Experiment of Atterberg limits, standard Procter test and swelling pressure were carried out on expansive soil taken from Al-Kawamil city, Sohag region before being treated as well as those tests were performed on expansive soil after treating with crushed glass wastes solely, and on expansive soil after treating with lime solely, aims to studying the effects of adding solely the crushed glass wastes to the expansive soil and the effect of adding solely lime to the expansive soil on preventing swelling, consistency properties and compaction characteristics of the studied soil.

-4. Previous Investigations
+4. Previous investigations

-The research and studies carried out to investigate the effect of the crushed glass wastes additions on the engineering properties of the expansive soil, or the possibility of using these wastes in stabilizing and improving the engineering properties of expansive soil are very scarce.
-We present some research carried out to investigate the effect of adding only the crushed glass wastes to the expansive soil and the effect of adding only lime to the expansive soil on the engineering properties of expansive soil.
+The research and studies carried out to investigate the effect of the crushed glass wastes additions on the engineering properties of expansive soil or the possibility of using these wastes in stabilizing and improving the engineering properties of expansive soil are very scarce.
+We present some research that carried out to investigate the effect of adding solely the crushed glass wastes to the expansive soil and the effect of adding solely lime to the expansive soil on the engineering properties of expansive soil.

-In 2020 Javed and Chakraborty studied the effects of waste glass powder on subgrade soil improvement.
-They investigate that by adding glass powder to the natural soil, the liquid limit, plastic limit, and plasticity index continuously decreased.
-Maximum dry density was increasing, and optimum moisture content was decreasing when added glass powder.
-Both unsoaked and soaked California bearing ratio was increasing with the addition of glass powder.
-Unconfined compressive strength was increasing and then decreased.
-The shear strength parameter also increases with the increase of glass powder [13].
+In 2020 "Javed and Chakraborty "studied Effects of Waste Glass Powder on Subgrade Soil Improvement.
+They investigate that by adding glass powder to the natural soil the liquid limit (LL), plastic limit (PL) and plasticity index (PI) continuously decreased.
+Maximum dry density (MDD) was increasing and found constant and optimum moisture content (OMC) was decreasing when added glass powder.
+Both unsoaked and soaked California bearing ratio (CBR) was increasing with the addition of glass powder.
+Unconfined compressive strength (UCS) was increasing and then decreased.
+Shear strength parameter also increases with the increase of glass powder [12].

-In 2018 Attom studied the use of waste glass material to control soil's swelling pressure.
-He concluded that increasing the percentage of cement and the glass in the mix will reduce both the swelling pressure and the swell potential of the soil.
-Additionally, it was found the larger sizes of the glass are more effective than smaller sizes in reducing the swelling pressure of the soil and reduce both the swelling pressure and the swell potential significantly [11].
+In 2018 " Attom" studied the use of waste glass material to control soil swelling pressure.
+He concluded that the increasing the percentage of cement and the glass in the mix will reduce both the swelling pressure and the swell potential of the soil.
+Additionally, it was found the larger sizes of the glass is more effective than smaller sizes in reducing the swelling pressure of the soil and reduce both the swelling pressure and the swell potential significantly [10].

-In 2018 Lingwanda studied the use of waste glass in improving subgrade soil properties.
-He investigates that adding crushed glass to the natural soil has resulted in an increase in California bearing ratio and a decrease in plasticity index [12].
+In 2018 "Lingwanda" studied use of waste glass in improving subgrade soil properties.
+He investigates that by adding crushed glass to the natural soil has resulted to an increase in CBR and a decrease in PI thus achieving the required quality as stipulated in the relevant standard [11].

-In 2020 Farghaly et al.; have studied the effect of lime on expansive soil in Al-Kawamil city, Sohag region.
-They investigate that the liquid limit, plasticity index, and maximum dry density decreased while the plastic limit and optimum moisture content increased [2].
+In 2019" Farghaly", et.al were studied the effect of lime on expansive soil in Al-Kawamil city, Sohag region .They investigate that the liquid limit, plasticity index and maximum dry density decreased while the plastic limit and optimum moisture content increased [2].

-In 2018 Emarah and Seleem; have studied the effect of lime mixed with seawater on treating the swelling properties for road projects.
-They investigate that the liquid limit, plasticity index, and maximum dry density decreased while the plastic limit and optimum moisture content increased [4].
+In 2017 "Emarah and Seleem" were studied the effect of lime mixed with sea water on treating the swelling properties for the road projects.
+They investigate that the liquid limit, plasticity index and maximum dry density decreased while the plastic limit and optimum moisture content increased[4].

-In 2013 Afaf et al. were studied the effect of adding lime on improving the expansive soil properties of the subgrade at the Qena - Sfaga road.
+In 2013" Afaf ",et.al were studied the effect of adding lime on improving the expansive soil properties of the subgarde at the Qena - Sfaga road.
 They investigate that the California bearing ratio and optimum moisture content were increased while the maximum dry density, plasticity index, and swelling pressure were reduced [1].